Christmas in July: Northern Hemisphere

-In the Northern Hemisphere, a Christmas in July celebration is deliberately ironic; the July climate is typically hot and either sunny or rainy with thunderstorms, as opposed to the cold and snowy conditions traditionally associated with Christmas celebrations in the higher latitudes of the Northern Hemisphere.
+In the Northern Hemisphere a Christmas in July celebration is deliberately ironic; the July climate is typically hot and either sunny or rainy with thunderstorms, as opposed to the cold and snowy conditions traditionally associated with Christmas celebrations in the higher latitudes of the Northern Hemisphere.
 Some people throw parties during July that mimic Christmas celebrations, bringing the atmosphere of Christmas but with warmer temperatures.
 Parties may include Santa Claus, ice cream, and other cold foods and gifts.
 Nightclubs often host parties open to the public.
-Christmas in July is usually recognized as July 25 but also sometimes celebrated on July 12.
+Christmas in July is usually recognized as July 25.

 The Hallmark Channel and its companion outlets (Hallmark Family and Hallmark Mystery) run blocks of their original Christmas television films in July to coincide with the release of the Keepsake Ornaments in stores, thus literally making the event a Hallmark holiday (an accusation that Hallmark Cards officially denies).

-Every July, the television home shopping channel QVC sells Christmas in July, mostly decor and early gift ideas for children.
-What was once a 24-hour block of holiday shopping every July 25 (or the closest weekend day to it) has become a month-long event: generally, the sales begin on July 1 and are showcased throughout the day, with various blocks of holiday sale programming sales throughout the month.
+Every July the television home shopping channel QVC sells Christmas in July, mostly decor and early gift ideas for children.
+What was once a 24-hour bloc of holiday shopping every July 25 (or the closest weekend day to it) has become a month-long event: generally, the sales begin on July 1 and are showcased throughout the day, with various blocs of holiday sale programming sales throughout the month.
 Typically, during the last week of July, QVC dedicates entire days to holiday sales.